 Did you know the north peninsula generates nearly two-thirds of the property tax collected in the unincorporated portion of Pacific County?
 The Chamber is the voice for being treated fairly and equitably by our county government.
 As such, we tackle important issues such as the septage problem, razor clam management, and public safety.
 We also keep watch over lodging tax funds, making sure distribution to the unincorporated part of the county remains in compliance with regulations.
+In January, 2022, OPACC will begin work to bring back a county-wide, unincorporated advisory board.
+The purpose of this board is to provide improved communication between those of us living and doing business in the unincorporated areas of Pacific County and the County Commissioners, Department Heads and Sheriff’s Department.

 During the ongoing pandemic, we have had a presence at almost every important Pacific County Health meeting as well as were members of the Pacific County Emergency Management’s Re-Entry Workshop meetings.
 Because of this diligence, the Chamber was able to pass on timely and important information to members and the public regarding assistance, pandemic relief programs, grant opportunities, case status and timely information on vaccinations and testing.
-We serve as a clearinghouse of information during the changing, often confusing and stressful months of the pandemic.
+We continue to serve as a clearinghouse of information during the changing, often confusing and stressful months of the pandemic.

 The Chamber is a non-profit organization founded to protect and promote the free enterprise system within the trade area and for the benefit of its membership.
 The Chamber is an organization of citizens interested in promoting and marketing worthwhile civic and/or cultural events for the community.
 Opening paragraph ~ Article II Purpose, from our Bylaws